Bvngee/BvngeeAddons/README.md

 ### ---------------FIXES-----------------

 - **creativeInteractCauldronFix:** Fixes the annoying behavior where in creative mode, right clicking on a full cauldron adds water bottles to your inventory.
-Idea from schmoe_mc. *NOTE: only works in singleplayer* (serverside fix).
+Idea from schmoe_mc. *NOTE: only works in singleplayer.*

 - **creativeInteractCauldronMultiplayerFix:** Ridiculous client-side hack to fix the above behavior on servers as well, by watching for new water bottles after cauldron interactions. yeah, I know.
 Use at your own risk